riccardopreite/NLP_clustering/README.md

 # Artificial intelligence course project 2020/21
+## Natural Language Processing on Yelp dataset.
+Yelp Dataset is a collection of date from every source about business activity.

-Natural Language Processing of business activity from Yelp dataset based on certain parameters:
+based on certain parameters:

 * Position (Latitude&Longitude)
 * Categories (Restaurant, Bar, ecc)